(2026) The BEST Battery-Powered Bluetooth speakers – 100% NO-BS Guide

 • Amazon link

-Soundboks (gen 3) – Most well-rounded powerful battery powered speaker
+Soundboks 4 – Most well-rounded powerful battery powered speaker

 Soundboks-2-and-3

 These things are pretty impressive.
-I’ve seen and been in groups of ~50+ dancing away to a single one of these.
+We’ve had groups of ~50+ dancing away outdoors to a single one of these.
 They have good basses, good mids, good highs.
-They certainly perform best for techno and 4/4-oriented music and the sub-basses are pretty lost when it comes to deep trap/dub-style electronic music.
+They certainly perform best for techno and 4/4-oriented music and the sub-basses are pretty lost when it comes to deep bass/dub-style electronic music.
 There is inputs for XLR and TRS for instruments but limited on-board EQ for that.

-But the overall package of the Soundboks is excellent – robust, looks ‘professional’, super easy to use, terrific battery, and gets those feet stomping.
+But the overall package of the Soundboks is excellent – robust, looks professional, super easy to use, great battery, and gets those feet stomping.
 A touch overpriced but still a great investment.
+Surprisingly lightweight at 16kg and overall impressive.
+Best single-unit big BT speaker IMO.

 Bonus: Soundboks is a small Danish-based company – your dollar goes to them, not cheap Chinese remanufacturing.

-People are looking to compare the JBL Partybox 1000 vs Soundboks 3 which is a hard comparison.
-Without a doubt, the JBL Partboxy 1000 has better audio than the Soundboks, however it also weighs twice as much.
+People are looking to compare the JBL Partybox 720 vs Soundboks 4 which is a hard comparison.
+Without a doubt, the JBL Partboxy 720 has deeper bass than the Soundboks, however it also weighs twice as much at 35kg.
 Same story when it comes to the Teufel Rockster vs Soundboks – you compromise max SPL and that deep bass in exchange for portability.

 • Portability specs: 15,4kg, needs trolley or giant bag or the backpack cage accessory, very robust.